As a club, we own two gliders which are nicknamed by their competition number (the letters and numbers on the tail); NU and NU2.

 It is a basic single seat aircraft which is easy to fly, yet has a reasonably high performance allowing it to go on much longer cross country flights.
 It has a retractable wheel & powerful airbrakes to assist with an easy landing, although it does have a tendency to bounce if it is landed at too high a speed!

 NU is kitted out with the same navigation instruments as NU2, which enables an easy transition from one to the other, and is suitable for entering into competitions, such as the National Juniors.
-Members can fly the Astir once they have enough experience, usually 30 or more solo flights and plenty of experience in a fibreglass 2 seat glider such as the Acro.
+Members can fly the Astir once they have enough experience, usually 10 or more solo flights and plenty of experience in a comparable two seat glider.

 Cranwell Gliding Club’s Fleet

 Cranwell Gliding Club has an extensive fleet which our members are welcome to use.
 Their fleet includes two K21s (R18 and R21), which are two seat training gliders, similar in performance to the Acro.
-They also have a Duo Discus (R2), Discus (R39), Astir CS (R57), LS8-18 (R4), Turbo-Falke motor-glider (G-SACN).
+They also have a high performance two seat Duo Discus (R2), single seat Discus B (R8), the one of a kind Astir CS WL (R57), Astir CS (R77), LS8-18 (R4), SF25c Turbo-Falke motor-glider (G-SACN).

-The use of Cranwell’s fleet is subject to their own soaring prices (which are very reasonable).
+The use of Cranwell’s fleet is subject to their own soaring fees.
+These are 20p/minute and 25p/minute, after the 10th minute, depending on the aircraft.
 You should expect to do a significant amount of your training with their fleet, so do not be put off if your bill is £1-2 more than you expected.
-You can read more about Cranwell’s fleet and prices on their website.
+You can read more about Cranwell’s fleet and find up to date prices on their website.